date2026/coar/README.md

 ### 4. Write

-Write file to HDFS by the follwing command.
+Write file to HDFS by the following command.

 `[your_path]/build/ECClient write [your_path_to_file] [your_path_in_hdfs] [your_poolname] [your_file_size_in_MB]`